-PSPR provides support based on each client’s individual strengths.
+PSPR provides support based on each young man’s individual strengths.

-PSPR uses the VIA Character Strengths Assessment to guide the development of individualized treatment plans and optimal use of each client’s individual strengths to promote internal capacity for self- confidence, executive functioning, self-identity development, and higher achievement in various aspects of personal, professional, and academic journeys.
+PSPR uses the VIA Character Strengths Assessment to guide the development of goals and optimal use of each client’s individual strengths in order to promote internal capacity for self- confidence, executive functioning, self-identity development, and higher achievement in various aspects of personal, professional, and academic journeys.

 What are Character Strengths?

 - Character strengths are a common language that holds true across cultures and are used to describe a person’s best attributes.